simphotonics/generic_enum/README.md

   static const DpiResolution MEDIUM = DpiResolution._(300);
   static const DpiResolution HIGH = DpiResolution._(600);

   // 4.
-Define a private field mapping each value to its instance. static const Map<int, DpiResolution> _valueMap = {
+Define a private static field mapping each value to its instance. static final valueMap = BuiltMap<String,DpiResolution>({
     90: LOW,
     300: MEDIUM,
     600: HIGH,
-  };

-  // Provide access to _valueMap
-  static get valueMap => _valueMap;
+  });

 }
 ```
-In principle, the creation of the `_valueMap`, the getter `valueMap`, and additional methods for serialization
+In principle, the creation of the `valueMap`, and additional methods for serialization
 could be done with a source code generator (see package built_value).
-At least for simple value types it is straightforward
+At least for simple value types (the most common use-case) it is straightforward
 to serialize the value and retrieve the instance via the `valueMap`.

 ## Usage
 `GenericEnum` instances and their value are **compile-time constants** and can be
-used to initalize other *constants*, *final variables*, or as *parameters* or *default parameters*
+used in *switch statements* to initalize other *constants*, *final variables*, or as *parameters* or *default parameters*
 in constructors and functions.
+See [example.dart](https://github.com/simphotonics/generic_enum/example/example.dart).

 The sample class `ScannerSettings` (defined below) illustrates the use of a generic enum.